Applications of artificial intelligence: Cyber security

-There are also prototypes of autonomous automotive public transport vehicles such as electric mini-buses as well as autonomous rail transport in operation.

-There also are prototypes of autonomous delivery vehicles, sometimes including delivery robots.
+Transportation and logistics

+Automotive and public transit

-Transportation's complexity means that in most cases training an AI in a real-world driving environment is impractical.
-Simulator-based testing can reduce the risks of on-road training.
+Transportation's complexity means that in most cases, training an AI in a real-world driving environment is impractical, and is achieved through simulator-based testing.

-AI underpins self-driving vehicles.
-Companies involved with AI include Tesla, Waymo, and General Motors.
 AI-based systems control functions such as braking, lane changing, collision prevention, navigation and mapping.

+Some autonomous vehicles do not allow human drivers (they have no steering wheels or pedals).

+There are prototypes of autonomous automotive public transport vehicles such as autonomous rail transport in operation, electric mini-buses, and autonomous delivery vehicles, including delivery robots.

 Autonomous trucks are in the testing phase.
 The UK government passed legislation to begin testing of autonomous truck platoons in 2018.
 A group of autonomous trucks follow closely behind each other.
 German corporation Daimler is testing its Freightliner Inspiration.

-Autonomous vehicles require accurate maps to be able to navigate between destinations.
-Some autonomous vehicles do not allow human drivers (they have no steering wheels or pedals).

-Traffic management

-AI has been used to optimize traffic management, which reduces wait times, energy use, and emissions by as much as 25 percent.
+AI has been used to optimize traffic management, which can reduce wait times, energy use, and emissions.

-Smart traffic lights have been developed at Carnegie Mellon since 2009.
-Professor Stephen Smith has started a company since then Surtrac that has installed smart traffic control systems in 22 cities.
-It costs about $20,000 per intersection to install.
-Drive time has been reduced by 25% and traffic jam waiting time has been reduced by 40% at the intersections it has been installed.